Maps on manifolds onto graphs locally regarded as the quotient maps onto Reeb spaces of some differentiable maps and a new construction problem: Main theorems and proofs with explanations of terminologies, notions and notation needed.

 The first desired property (\ref{thm:2.1}) is obvious and this with the properties of the canonical projection yields the second desired property (\ref{thm:2.2}).

 This yields a desired local function yielding natural orientations to edges of the Reeb graph.
-Moreover, we can give arbitrary orientations to the edges of the graph by choosing a suitable map $l_{n,1,-1}$.
+Moreover, we can give arbitrary orientations to the edges of the graph by choosing a suitable map $l_{d,1,-1}$.
 Remember the proof of the last property of Theorem \ref{thm:1}.
-We can construct a continuous map from the graph into $S^1$ satisfying the following two if we give orientations to the edges in some suitable way. \begin{enumerate} \item On each edge the map is injective. \item The orientation of each edge canonically induced from a canonical orientation of $S^1$ coincides with the given orientation. \end{enumerate} If the graph has no loop, then we can replace $S^1$ by $\mathbb{R}$.
+We can construct a continuous map from the graph into $S^1$ satisfying the following two if we give orientations to the edges in some suitable way. \begin{itemize} \item On each edge the map is injective. \item The orientation of each edge canonically induced from a canonical orientation of $S^1$ coincides with the given orientation. \end{itemize}

-By discussions similar to some discussions on a class of $(C^\infty,C^0)$ maps in the proof of Theorem \ref{thm:1}, we can see that the new class $\mathcal{C^{\prime}}$ is a desired class satisfying the four properties.
-This completes the proof. \end{proof} To $\mathcal{C}$ in Theorem \ref{thm:1}, we can apply this.
+If the graph has no loop, then we can replace $S^1$ by $\mathbb{R}$.
+By discussions similar to some discussions on a class of $(C^\infty,C^0)$ maps in the proof of Theorem \ref{thm:1}, we can see that the new class $\mathcal{C^{\prime}}$ can be regarded as a desired class satisfying the four desired properties.
+This completes the proof. \end{proof} To $\mathcal{C}$ in Theorem \ref{thm:1}, we can apply this for example.

-\begin{Rem} We consider {\it psuedo quotient maps} to not only graphs but also general polyhedra similarly.
+\begin{Rem} We consider {\it pseudo quotient} maps to not only graphs but also general polyhedra similarly.
 We can define notions similarly in these cases.
 In \cite{kobayashisaeki} such notions are already introduced for smooth maps of some classes on closed $C^{\infty}$ manifolds whose dimensions are greater than $2$ into the plane.

-It is well-known that {\it {\rm (}$C^{\infty}${\rm )} stable} maps form a large class of generic $C^{\infty}$ maps between $C^{\infty}$ manifolds.
-We omit the definition and for the definition and fundamental theory see \cite{golubitskyguillemin} for example.
-We introduce that a $C^{\infty}$ function (on a closed $C^{\infty}$ manifold) is stable if and only if it is a Morse function such that at distinct singular points, the (singular) values are distinct and that most of functions in the present paper are not ($C^{\infty}$) stable.
+It is well-known that so-called {\it {\rm (}$C^{\infty}${\rm )} stable} maps form a large class of so-called {\it generic} $C^{\infty}$ maps between $C^{\infty}$ manifolds.
+We omit the definitions and for the definitions and fundamental theory see \cite{golubitskyguillemin} for example.
+A $C^{\infty}$ function on a closed $C^{\infty}$ manifold is known to be stable if and only if it is a Morse function such that at distinct singular points, the (singular) values are distinct.
+Most of functions in the present paper are not ($C^{\infty}$) stable.